evanx/mpush-redis/README.md

 - `lrange :done 0 -1` to check processed messages and update `:metrics:done {count, sum, max}` (hashes)
 - `hget :$id timestamp` to get the original timestamp of a message
 - `hset :metrics:done max $max` to update the peak response time
-- `lrem :ids -1 $id` for garbage-collection of messages that have expired
+- `lrem :ids -1 $id` to delist expired message ids

 The `lrem` command is performed by the monitor when it detects expired ids, i.e. where the `:$id` hashes key does not exist e.g. because it was expired by Redis after the configured `$messageExpire` period.